Toggle: English / Spanish

 - Abdominal pain

-- Heart (cardiac) problems, which may not have symptoms, or may result in shortness of breath and chest pain
+- Heart problems, which may not have symptoms, or may lead to shortness of breath and chest pain

 - Joint pain, arthritis (mainly in the knees, elbows, ankles, and wrists)